GRAVITATION

 which gives with the angle without deviation \(\pi\):

-Total deflection = \(2\int_{r_{per}}^{\infty}\frac{1}{r^2\sqrt{\frac{1}{b^2}-\frac{1}{r^2}\left(1-\frac{R_s}{R}\right)}}dr-\pi\hspace{2cm}\)(3.p)
+Total deflection = \(2\int_{r_{per}}^{\infty}\frac{1}{r^2\sqrt{\frac{1}{b^2}-\frac{1}{r^2}\left(1-\frac{R_s}{R}\right)}}dr-\pi\hspace{2cm}\)(3.p),

 Approximation of the total deflection

-In the case where the radius \(R\) is \(\gg R_s\), since according to (3.n) \(b>R\), \(b\) is \(\gg R_s\) and a limited development in \(\frac{R_s}{b}\) of the integrator of (3.p) gives:
+In the case where the radius \(R\) is \(\gg R_s\), since according to (3.n) \(b>R\), \(b\) is \(\gg R_s\) and a limited expansion in \(\frac{R_s}{b}\) of the integrator of (3.p) gives:

 giving with the angle without deflection \(\pi\):

-Total deflection \(\simeq\frac{2R_s}{b}\left(=\frac{4GM}{c^2b}\right).\hspace{2cm}\)(3.r)
+Total deflection \(\simeq\frac{2R_s}{b}\left(=\frac{4GM}{c^2b}\right)\hspace{2cm}\)(3.r).

 Apparent radius of a massive object – Shadow